MechanicalRock/mechanicalrock.github.io/_posts/2020-07-06-private-bastions.md

 Wow, this was surprisingly easy.
 So assuming you installed the cdk cli tool, you can go and run `cdk synth` to generate the cloudformation that this code would create.
 You might be surprised and you will learn a lot about how much CDK is doing under the hood.
 Bear it in mind, because the defaults may not always be what you want.

 Above you can see that I've specifically stated that I want `ISOLATED` subnets.
-Public subnets would have an internet gateway, and I believe private subnets will automatically configure you a NAT gateways, which I do not want for my scenarios.
+Public subnets would have an internet gateway, and I believe selecting private subnets will automatically configure you a NAT gateway, which I do not want for my scenarios.
 You can see I also specified `maxAzs: 1`; the default is to spread across multiple availability zones, which I also don't want for my scenarios.

 For me, one of the most rewarding things of using CDK (in VSCode) is the code completion, because it often saves you from having to lookup a million pages of documentation on the internet - the libraries are really well documented regarding the intent and default behaviour of the code.
 If you need more reference docs, jump to the [latest version of the API docs](https://docs.aws.amazon.com/cdk/api/latest/versions.html)